I looked between the monster and the man, and I knew at once who was the beast.

 CRY WOLF is a retelling of Beauty and the Beast, inspired by the Beast of Gévaudan and the French Revolution.
 An early version of this novel was published in the Kingdom of Mirrors and Roses Anthology (2019).

 I love fairytales.
-This one was darker and more sensual than I prefer.
-It is a clean romance despite several indelicate observations.
+This one was darker and more sensual than I prefer though.
+It is a clean romance despite several indecent observations.

 Cry Wolf is quite similar to Disney’s animated version of Beauty and the Beast with much of the main characters and some of the plot.
 Isabelle lives with her old father and loves books.
 Jean is a scarier version of Gaston.
 He’s not only narcissistic, he feels ‘off’ like there is something not honest about the front he puts up.
 He changed a lot after returning from serving as a soldier though this trait may have just been hidden well before.
 I like that Isabelle had the sense to fear him.